00:00-00:05

 00:12-00:35

 [Dr. Mark Jackson looks directly at the camera and introduces himself.
-He is seated comfortably and clothed in business formals.]
+He is wearing a business suit and tie.]

-Narrator: Hello, I'm Dr. Mark Jackson.
-I'm a clinical professor of medicine and dermatology at the University of Louisville Division of Dermatology and, also a member of Forefront Dermatology in Louisville, Kentucky.
-Today I’ll be sharing a patient case from my clinical practice on behalf of Lilly USA, LLC.
+Dr. Mark Jackson: Hello, I'm Dr. Mark Jackson.
+I'm a clinical professor of medicine and dermatology at the University of Louisville Division of Dermatology and also a member of Forefront Dermatology in Louisville, Kentucky.
+Today, I’ll be sharing a patient case from my clinical practice on behalf of Lilly USA, LLC.
 This program is being presented consistent with FDA guidelines and is not approved for continuing education credit.

 Caption: INDICATIONS